Version: 1.1 | 02 April 2022

 3.3 Web analysis via Google Analytics

-On this platform we use Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland ("Google").
+On TRONITY we use Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland ("Google").

-Google Analytics uses so-called cookies, i.e. text files that are stored on your computer and which enable an analysis of your use of the platform.
-The information generated by the cookie about your use of the platform (including the abbreviated IP address) is usually transferred to a Google server and stored there, and may also be transferred to the servers of Google LLC. in the USA.
+Google Analytics uses so-called cookies, e.g. text files that are stored on your computer and which enable an analysis of your use of TRONITY.
+The information generated by the cookie about your use of TRONITY (including the abbreviated IP address) is usually transferred to a Google server and stored there and may also be transferred to the servers of Google LLC. in the USA.

-On our behalf, Google will use this information to evaluate your use of the platform, to compile reports on platform activities and to provide us with further services related to the use of the platform and the internet.
+On our behalf, Google will use this information to evaluate your use of TRONITY, to com- pile reports on activities on TRONITY and to provide us with further services related to the use of TRONITY and the internet.
 The IP address transmitted by your browser within the framework of Google Analytics is not combined with other data from Google.

-You can prevent the storage of cookies by adjusting your browser software accordingly; however, we would like to point out that in this case you may not be able to use all the functions of this platform to their full extent.
-You can also prevent the collection of data generated by the cookie and related to your use of the platform (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plugin available at the following link:
+You can prevent the storage of cookies by adjusting your browser software accordingly however, we would like to point out that in this case you may not be able to use all the functions of TRONITY to their full extent.
+You can also prevent the collection of data generated by the cookie and related to your use of TRONITY (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plugin available at the following link: https://tools.google.com/dlpage/gaoptout?hl=en

-The newsletters are sent via "Mailjet", a newsletter distribution platform of the company Mailjet, a simplified joint stock company under French law ("Société par actions simplifiée"), registered with the Paris Trade and Companies Register under number 524 536 992, having its registered office at 13-13bis, rue de l'Aubrac - 75012 Paris
+The newsletters and system-e-mails are sent via Mailjet, a e-mail distribution platform of the company Mailjet, a simplified joint stock company under French law ("Société par actions simplifiée"), registered with the Paris Trade and Companies Register under number 524 536 992, having its registered office at 13-13bis, rue de l'Aubrac - 75012 Paris

-The e-mail addresses of our newsletter recipients, as well as their other data described in this notice, are stored on the servers of Mail-Chimp in the USA.
+The e-mail addresses of our e-mail recipients, as well as their other data described in this notice, are stored on the servers of Mailjet in the EU.
 Mailjet uses this information to send and evaluate the newsletter on our behalf.
 Furthermore, Mailjet may use this information to optimize or improve its own services, e.g. for technical optimization of sending and presentation of the newsletter or for economic purposes to determine from which countries the recipients come.
-However, Mailjet does not use the data of our newsletter recipients to write to them itself or pass them on to third parties.
+However, Mailjet does not use the data of our e-mail recipients to write to them itself or pass them on to third-parties.

-Statistical surveys also include determining whether the newsletters are opened, when they are opened and which links are clicked.
-For technical reasons, this information can be assigned to the individual newsletters recipients.
+Statistical surveys also include determining whether the newsletters or system-e-mails are opened, when they are opened, and which links are clicked.
+For technical reasons, this information can be assigned to the individual newsletter’s recipients.
 However, it is neither our nor Mailjet's intention to monitor individual users.
 The analysis serves us much more to recognize the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.

-To use Zendesk, you must provide at least one correct e-mail address.
+To use Zendesk, you must provide at least one correct e-mail address or send an e-mail to firstname.lastname@example.org.
 The service can also be used pseudonymously.
-In the course of processing service requests, it may be necessary to collect additional data (e.g. first name, last name, address, etc.).
+In the course of processing service requests, it may be necessary to collect additional data (e.g. first name, last name, additional e-mail addresses, etc.).

 The use of Zendesk is optional.
 If you do not agree to Zendesk collecting your data, we offer you alternative ways to contact us to submit service requests by phone or mail.